In this section

 The module provides a set of functions.

-Saving messages from the Lua program in the Dr.Web for UNIX Internet Gateways component log:
+•Storing messages from the Lua program in the Dr.Web Gateway Security Suite component log:

-sleep(<sec.>) pauses the execution of a Lua procedure instance for a specified number of seconds.
+▫sleep(<sec.>) pauses execution of a Lua procedure instance for a specified number of seconds;

-load_set(<file path>) generates a table with the true values from the contents of the specified text file; strings read from a file are used as keys.
-Empty strings as well as strings with blank spaces will be ignored;
+▫load_set(<file path>) generates a table with its values assigned to true from the contents of a specified text file; strings read from the file are used as keys.
+Empty strings and strings consisting only of white spaces are ignored.

-load_array(<file path>) generates a string array from the contents of the specified text file.
-Empty strings and strings consisting of whitespace characters only, are ignored and are not included in the array.
+▫load_array(<path to file>) generates a string array from the contents of a specified text file.
+Empty strings and strings consisting only of white spaces are ignored.

 2.Tables

-The Future table describes the pending result of performing a function using the async function.
+•The Future table describes a pending result of performing a function using the async function.

 Field